foscomputerservices/CryptoScraper/README.md

 ## Full Documentation

-For complete documentation, please refer to the DocC documation in Xcode or [here](https://swiftpackageindex.com/foscomputerservices/CryptoScraper) for an online version (see the documentation tab in the top-right).
+For complete documentation, please refer to the DocC documentation in Xcode or [here](https://swiftpackageindex.com/foscomputerservices/CryptoScraper) for an online version (see the documentation tab in the top-right).

 ## Contributing